hajarzankadi/Predict-Interest-Tag-with-BERTopic/README.md

 1. BERTopic:

-BERTopic is a topic modeling technique that leverages 🤗 transformers and c-TF-IDF to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions as highlighted in here.
+BERTopic is a topic modeling technique that leverages 🤗 transformers and c-TF-IDF to create dense clusters allowing for easily interpretable topics whilst keeping important words in the topic descriptions as highlighted in here (https://maartengr.github.io/BERTopic/index.html).

 The algorithm is based on 3 stages: